 Maximum sustainable yield is the largest average catch that can be taken at a sustained level of harvest from a stock under average environmental conditions, and for gag and red grouper is also considered the overfishing limit.
-Associated with maximum sustainable yield is a fishing mortality and stock biomass that would sustain this harvest ( $F{MSY}$ and $B{MSY}$ , respectively) from which the acceptable biological catch, annual catch limits, optimum yield, minimum stock size threshold, and maximum fishing mortality rate are generally derived.
-If fishing is allowed to exceed $F{MSY}$ (overfishing) for several years, then the stock size will decline to a level where the harvest can no longer be maximized.
+Associated with maximum sustainable yield is a fishing mortality and stock biomass that would sustain this harvest (FMSY and BMSY, respectively) from which the acceptable biological catch, annual catch limits, optimum yield, minimum stock size threshold, and maximum fishing mortality rate are generally derived.
+If fishing is allowed to exceed FMSY (overfishing) for several years, then the stock size will decline to a level where the harvest can no longer be maximized.
 This overfishing can manifest itself in two ways.
 The first is growth overfishing where the fishing pressure on smaller fish is too high to allow the fishery to produce MSY.
-The second is recruitment overfishing where the fishing for an extended period of time could lead to the collapse of the stock, or a condition where all fishing effort including bycatch from non-directed fisheries, would need to be severely curtailed or ended for the stock to rebuild.
+The second is recruitment overfishing where the fishing pressure is so high that the population is no longer able to replace itself.
+Recruitment overfishing for an extended period of time could lead to the collapse of the stock, or a condition where all fishing effort including bycatch from non-directed fisheries, would need to be severely curtailed or ended for the stock to rebuild.
 Taken to its extreme, recruitment overfishing could result in the economic and biological extinction of a stock.